ahaborte918/vpn/README.md

 STEP 3 – Log Into the VM and Find IP Address
 <p>
 Since we have set up our Virtual Machine we can now connect to it using Remote Desktop (shown in EXAMPLE 3A).
-Input the IP address our VM generated (refer back to EXAMPLE 2E for help) as the Computer and then type in the Username (refer back to EXAMPLE 2C for help).
+Input the IP address our VM generated (refer back to EXAMPLE 2E for help) as the Computer and then type in the Username + Password (refer back to EXAMPLE 2C for help).
 After logging into Remote Desktop, open the web browser and look up www.whatismyipaddress.com once again (EXAMPLE 3B).

 </p>